13 steps for feeling wonderful at work!

 - Lean backward regularly in order to minimize pressure on your intervertebral discs.
 Doing a few neck exercises helps relieves the strain off your lower back and neck muscles.

-- Maintain a good sitting position and use a chair which provides plenty of lumbar support.
+- Maintain a good sitting position and use an ergonomic chair which provides plenty of lumbar support.

 - The top of your computer screen should be slightly below or at the eye level.

 - Keep your shoulder straight, your ears should be in the same line as the shoulders.

 - Blink often to reduce strain on eyes.
 Every now and then look far off for 20 seconds.
 Try this, it is highly relaxing.